 Airborne Wind Energy Devices

-Airborne wind energy uses many well established technologies currently being used in conventional ground based wind energy turbines, such as using the same types of generators, gearboxes, and grid-tied power converters.
-What makes airborne wind turbines different from their land or ocean based cousins is the way in which they extract the energy from the wind.
+But what makes these airborne wind turbines different from their land or ocean based cousins, is the way in which they extract the energy from the wind.
 Instead of a large steel tower structure, a tether cable anchors the system to the ground and instead of long rotating turbine blades, specially designed aerofoil kites and wings sweep a path across the sky to extract the winds energy.

 This is because at altitudes above 200 metres the winds speed is generally higher and more consistent than nearer to the Earth’s surface so we can use these high winds as an energy source and generate power using it.